 - The amount of radiation that gets to your nearby tissues is as small as possible.

-During your simulation, you will have x-rays and your skin will be marked with little tattoo dots.
+During your simulation, you’ll have x-rays and your skin will be marked with little tattoo dots.
 These marks identify the area that will be treated.

 Your simulation will take at least an hour, but can be longer depending on the treatment your doctor has planned for you.

-You may need to follow additional instructions to prepare for simulation, depending on what area is being treated.
+You may need to follow additional instructions to get ready for simulation, depending on what area is being treated.
 Your nurse will review this with you.

 - Bowel preparation